Nyesom Wike Used His Political Dynamism To His Own Advantage To Get What He Wants - Adarabierin | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Nyesom Wike Used His Political Dynamism To His Own Advantage To Get What He Wants – Adarabierin

-He added; “He actually stood by President Tinubu all through the time and he was reaping the fruit of that today this is one of the expectations of an average politician that those who have worked should benefit He has worked and he is benefitting.
-It is like a kind of accord between him and the president that has been fulfilled.”
+He went on to say, “He actually stood by President Tinubu all through the time, and he was reaping the fruit of that today; this is one of the expectations of an average politician, that those who have worked should benefit.”
+He earned this reward for his efforts.
+It’s almost as if he and the president had some sort of unspoken agreement, and now it’s been realised.

 )